mikeleikele/TransportScenariosGeneration/README.md

     - Description: The case number for the experiment.
 You can find the different experiment cases in `NeuroExperiment.py`.
     - Example: `--num_case 1`

-2. **experiment_name_suffix** (type: int)
+2. **experiment_name_suffix** (type: string)
     - Description: Suffix to add to the experiment name for identification.
+When performing multiple repetitions of an experiment, this string will indicate the folder suffix, followed by the seed number used .
-    - Example: `--experiment_name_suffix 2`
+    - Example: `--experiment_name_suffix METR16_experiment`

 3. **main_folder** (type: string)
     - Description: The folder path where experiment results will be saved.
     - Example: `--main_folder "experiments"`

 4. **repeat** (type: int)
-    - Description: The number of times to repeat the experiment.
+    - Description: The number of times to repeat the experiment with several random seeds.
     - Example: `--repeat 5`

 5. **optimization** (type: yes/no)